-Our K-6 Montessori program serves the attendance area of Mountain Home and the Mountain Home Air Force Base.
-The K-6 Montessori program will grow one grade level per year beginning with Kindergarten and ending with the 6th grade.
-We will build facilities as needed.
+Our K-8 Montessori program serves the attendance area of Mountain Home and the Mountain Home Air Force Base.

 Our approach to education is based on the philosophy and methods of Maria Montessori, the first Italian female physician who founded the first Montessori school in Rome in 1907.
 Dr. Montessori believed that the goal of the educational process was to cultivate a child’s natural desire to learn.
 Dr. Montessori observed that all children have the same basic needs:

 - The need for order – to organize, classify and interpret reality

 - The need for independence – the impulse to act personally upon and within reality

 - The need to experience reality through imagination